 To enter mortgage interest:

+Fully deductible interest.
 In most cases, you can deduct all of your home mortgage interest.
-How much you can deduct depends on the date of the mortgage,the amount of the mortgage, and how you use the mortgage proceeds.
+How much you can deduct depends on the date of the mortgage, the amount of the mortgage, and how you use the mortgage proceeds.

-Fully deductible interest.
 If all of your mortgages fit into one or more of the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
-(If any one mortgage fits into more than one category, add the debt that fits in each category toyour other debt in the same category.)
+(If any one mortgage fits into more than one category, add the debt that fits in each category to your other debt in the same category.)
+If one or more of your mortgages doesn’t fit into any of these categories, use Part II of this publication to figure the amount of interest you can deduct.

 The dollar limits for the second and third categories apply to the combined mortgages on your main home and second home.

-See Part II of Pub.
-936 for more detailed definitions of grandfathered debt and home acquisition debt.
+See Part II for more detailed definitions of grandfathered debt and home acquisition debt.

-You can use Figure 24-A (on page 169 of IRS Publication 17) to check whether your home mortgage interest is fully deductible.
+You can use Figure A to check whether your home mortgage interest is fully deductible.